Parasitic worms are one of the most common types of parasite to infect cats. There are several types of worms, the most

-Heartworms are a common parasite in dogs, although cats do become infected and may develop disease.
-While cats are more resistant to heartworm infestations than dogs, cats, in particular, are extremely vulnerable to heartworm and even a small number can lead to death.
+Heartworms are a common parasite in dogs, although cats do become infected and may develop the disease.
+While cats are more resistant to heartworm infestations than dogs, cats, in particular, are extremely vulnerable to heartworm, and even a small number can lead to death.

 In an infected animal, the adult heartworms produce their young, known as microfilaria, which swims around the bloodstream.
 Microfilaria requires an intermediate host in the form of the mosquito.
 The mosquito bites an infected dog and takes up some of these microfilaria circulating in the dog’s blood.
 Once inside the mosquito, they undergo further maturation, which takes 10 – 14 days, at which time they become infective larvae.
 When the mosquito feeds from a cat or dog, it injects the larvae into the animal.

 - Some cats show no signs at all, but die suddenly

 Diagnosis of heartworms in cats is often difficult and not always 100% reliable.
 There are several tests which your veterinarian may perform, including;

-Antibody test: Detects antibodies made by the cat, to adult heartworm antigen.
-This may give false positive results if the cat has had a prior heartworm infection which has cleared up.
+Antibody test: Detects antibodies made by the cat, to adult heartworm antigen, which may give false positive results if the cat has had a prior heartworm infection which has cleared up.
 Also, it is possible for the cat to have had microfilaria in the blood and removed this without them developing into adult worms.

 Antigen test: Detects the presence of heartworm antigen in the blood.
-This relies on the cat being infected with an adult female heartworm, so may give false negatives if the cat is infected with male-only or immature heartworms.
+This relies on the cat being infected with adult female heartworm, so may give false negatives if the cat is infected with male-only or immature heartworms.

 Echocardiogram (ultrasound reading of the heart): To detect the presence of heartworms.